chimericdream/worldofpannotia.com/src/_psionic_armor_abilities/linked.md

   manifesterLevel: "6th"
   prerequisites:
     feats: ["{% feat_link craft-psionic-arms-and-armor %}"]
-    powers: ["_mindlink_"]
+    powers: ["{% power_link mindlink %}"]
     special: []
   marketPriceSpecial: "+6,000 gp"
-  description: ""
+  description: |
+    This kind of armor or shield allows the wearer to form a telepathic bond with other wearers of linked armor or shields within 10 miles.
+This ability is otherwise similar to the {% power_link mindlink %} power.
 ---
-This kind of armor or shield allows the wearer to form a telepathic bond with other wearers of linked armor or shields within 10 miles.
-This ability is otherwise similar to the _mindlink_ power.